robertutterback/robertutterback.github.io/_courses/data151/f23/lab03.md

 - You'll use RStudio on your own machines, not RStudio Server.
 (fh)
+- Any time those instructions mention something happening on the server, just remember your code is actually executing on your own laptop, not a server.
 - Ignore the "Turning in your work" seciton.
 Instead, when you have successfully "knit" your final document, open the HTML file in a browser, print it out, and hand it in.